imarranz/data-science-workflow-management/book/030_workflow_management_concepts.md

   * `data`: This folder is used to store all the data files.
 It is further divided into three subfolders:

     * `raw`: This folder contains the raw data files, which are the original files that have not been processed or cleaned in any way.
     * `interim`: This folder is used to store intermediate data that has been processed during the data cleaning and preprocessing stage.
+Interim Analysis.
     * `processed`: This folder contains the processed data files, which are the files that have been cleaned and prepared for analysis.
     * `external`: This folder contains any external data files that are used in the project, but are not generated as part of the project itself.